abferguson/Camping-data-logger/README.md

 Power port for solar cell supply

 Operation:
-Once the main power switch is on, the unit begins recording environemental and GPS data every ten minutes.
+Once the main power switch is on, the unit begins recording environmental and GPS data every ten minutes.
 When the interactive slide switch, located behind the sliding cover on the side, is on, two modes are activated:
   1) The unit retrieves the lates environmental data and displays on the OLED display.
   2) Bluetooth is turned on for interactive queries.
+Turn interactive mode off to conserve battery power.
+The data recording function is disabled when in interactive mode.
+Plug the

 Bluetooth:
-Mobile Bluetooth app: Serial Bluetooth Terminal by Kai Morich ( Android v1.33 at time of writing)
+Use a serial bluetooth app to communicate with the data logger.
+One app I use is the Serial Bluetooth Terminal by Kai Morich ( Android v1.33 at time of writing)

 Once Bluetooth connectivity is established, sending a keyword from a mobile device to the logger will result in the logger returning a data set.
 This could be current conditions, stored data values, help instructions or miscellaneous data.